 But what’s even more disturbing is when Anderson uncovers what might be behind Dr. Ratner’s hissy fit… it might just be that he doesn’t want to bite the hand that feeds him.

-Anderson Googled “American Diabetes Association Sponsor” and found that the organization accepts money from Dannon, Kraft, and other food manufacturers pushing animal products that have been linked in numerous peer reviewed studies to diabetes, cancer and heart disease.
+Anderson Googled “American Diabetes Association Sponsor” and found that the organization accepts money from Dannon, Kraft, and other food manufacturers pushing animal products that have been linked in numerous peer-reviewed studies to diabetes, cancer and heart disease.
 This is like the American Lung Association taking money from cigarette companies!

 And how fun is it to see pharmaceutical company after pharmaceutical company “sponsoring” the ADA?
 Not cool at all if you ask me.
 I thought these organizations had my back?!?
+(Editor Note: I have not been able to independently verify these claims.)

 - If a child gets diabetes, you take 19 years off his or her lifespan.
 Sad, I know.
-Why aren’t we more angry about this?!?
+Why aren’t we ALL more angry about this?!?

 - The meat industry may be using the tobacco playbook to create “doubt” – even though mounting research exists about the ill-effects of meat in the Standard American Diet.
+(I believe sugar uses these same tactics to confuse, distort and cast doubt.)

 - Get familiar with the Checkoff Program.
 This is a federally funded program that promotes meat, egg and dairy consumption.